zkeducation/zke1/_posts/2020-06-05-technology-as-a-tool-for-freedom.md

 ---
 layout: post
 Title: Technology as a tool for freedom
+---
----I was taking a break from writing these because with everything going on, it honestly seems so unimportant.
+I was taking a break from writing these because with everything going on, it honestly seems so unimportant.

 I'm a guy who thinks blockchain is incredibly valuable but it's nothing compared to the tragedy of people being unjustly taken before their time.